EikenDram/kube-build/services/ibmdb2/README.md

 # IBM DB2 server

-There's a cloud-native version of DB2 Community edition called `db2u`, which is the one that's installed with the official helm chart, but there's some IBM Cloud prerequisites, and limitation are too restrictive i think
+There's a cloud-native version of DB2 Community edition called `db2u`, which is the one that's installed with the official helm chart, but there's some IBM Cloud prerequisites, and limitation are too strict

+Ended up writing helm chart for installing db2 community edition docker image in kubernetes

+## Install

+Install from helm chart

-## Fix
+## Access error

-If there's some access error

-Run as root inside pod:
+Run as root inside pod to fix access error on startup:
 ```sh
 chmod a+w /database/config
 ```

-And restart pod (kill in k9s for example)
+And restart pod (kill in k9s)

 ## DB2 CLI